 Does garlic affect worms?

 It’s probably safe to assume that garlic will affect worms.
 Worms have a very delicate skin.
 They’re easily affected by the extremes of the naturally-occurring chemicals that garlic can generate.
 Garlic can be used to remove worms from a digestive tract.
 Here we look at the affect that garlic has on composting worms.

 Worms won’t show any interest in fresh garlic.
 They don’t go for anything that’s fresh.
 They wait for it to become mouldy or until the food-waste material has rotten enough.
 They can only ingest material that has decomposed to a point where it’s soft enough for them to swallow and digest.

 Garlic is something which they will avoid when it’s a new addition to the compost.
 They will probably be put off by the smell that it gives off but it won’t be enough to drive them away from the compost bin completely.

 They will leave it and come back later when the cloves have deteriorated enough.

 Does garlic deter vermin?

-It takes a lot to deter a rat.
-There won’t be enough garlic in the compost to make any difference.
-So, it won’t be much use trying to use garlic as a rodent deterrent.
-If you have a problem with vermin you need to put down some poison or start laying traps.
+It takes a lot to deter a lot of rats or mice.
+There won’t be enough garlic in compost to make any difference.
+So, it won’t be much use trying to use garlic as a rodent deterrent in a compost bin.
+If you have a big problem with vermin you need to put down some poison or start laying traps.